-The 0.25, 0.50, 0.76, and 0.92 $a{\scriptscriptstyle W}$ unsaturated salt standards are needed to proceed with multipoint calibration.
+The 0.25, 0.50, 0.76, and 0.92 $a{\rm w}$ unsaturated salt standards are needed to proceed with multipoint calibration.

-- Navigate to the Configuration tab.
-For the AQUALAB 4TEV, make sure to select the capacitance sensor before beginning the multipoint calibration. - 2.
-Select Calibration from the Configuration tab (Figure 63).
+- 1. Navigate to the Configuration tab. - For the AQUALAB 4TEV, make sure to select the capacitance sensor before beginning the multipoint calibration. - 2.
+Select Calibration from the Configuration tab (Figure 54).

-Figure 63 Capacitance sensor calibration screen
+Figure 54 Capacitance sensor calibration screen